Deso-PK/make-trust-irrelevant/README.md

 For artificial intelligence, that principle becomes:

 > **The smarter the software becomes, the more important it is that intelligence alone can never become authority.**

+For AI agent security, it becomes:

+> **An autonomous agent may control its reasoning.
+It should not control the source of its own authority.**

+For AI containment, it becomes:

+> **A sandbox escape should not become an authority escape.**

 For operating-system security, it becomes: